 A Cinematic Universe

-The events of Ultraman: Along Came a Spider-Man start in the Marvel universe… or, well, Marvel universe.
+The events of Ultraman: Along Came a Spider-Man start in the Marvel universe… or, well, a Marvel universe.
 But we can’t help but get a few MCU vibes from this depiction, and not just because of the designs of the main Avengers.
 Iron Man, Cap, Thor, and more all bear resemblances to their movie counterparts.
 But there’s also a presence that seems very keyed to recent news: Doctor Doom.

 Now, he’s got his mask on, so we can’t tell if he and Tony Stark look strikingly similar here.
 More importantly, though, he’s piling on the doubt for poor ol’ Spidey, who’s just gotten a talking to form his mentor Tony Stark about trying to save civilians instead of neutralizing the initial threat.
 Just as things are heating up, both Doctor Doom and Peter end up catching an unexpected train.
 But not just any train…